open-data/oc_search/README.md

 ## Database ##

-Each search definition is made of three components:
+Each search definition is made of three or four components:
 1. **Search**: General information about the search such as labels and Solr core name
 1. **Fields**: Each search consists of a number of individual fields.
 Each field record is associated with a single Search record and contains metadata describing the field such as the data type and labels.
 1. **Codes** and code values (_optional_).
 Often structured data will contain code values or 'lookup' fields values where the field value must come from a predetermined list of values.
 For example, 'AB' maybe selected from a list of Canadian provincial acronyms.
 Each row in the table represents a single code value and is associated with a single field.
+1. **ChronologicCodes**: These are similar to codes, but have a start and end date time associated with a code value.
+This permits the Englisn and French values of the codes to be associated with a specific time range.

 Combined, these three components, Search, Fields, and Codes, define a custom search application.
 Django provides an administrative user interface for editing the search definitions.
 To use,